Omni Calculator logo

 What to do after sleep deprivation?

-You probably feel exhausted, but if that's not the case, don't let yourself believe your organism took such effort lightly.
+You probably feel exhausted, but if that's not the case, don't let yourself believe your body took such effort lightly.
 Take a well-deserved rest!
 In your everyday routine, remember to get hydrated, exercise, and eat healthily.
 Make sure you don't strain yourself like this too often!

 A woman drinking water from a blue bottle in a sunny park.